akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 29. Applied Visual Design
+# 29. Adjust the Hue of a Color

 ## Description
 <section id='description'>